Blessing of the Bay: Coastal voyages to New Amsterdam

 Blessing of the Bay was built "for the use of the Massachusetts Colony at the insistence of Governor Winthrop, and was finished under his eye, the object being to open communication with the Dutch at the mouth of the Hudson and to trade to various parts of the coast."

 She went to sea August 31, 1631, and carried on a coastal trade as far south as the Dutch settlement of New Amsterdam (New York City).
 "She traded regularly along the entire New England coast and around Cape Cod and Long Island and with the Dutch on Manhattan Island.
 She carried to the Dutch salt from sea water, maple sugar, and probably clapboards, in exchange for molasses, sugar from the West Indies, and the spices and tea that the Dutch ships brought from the East via Amsterdam."
 Hall says that she sailed to "Long Island and other settled localities."

-On November 21, 1632, according to Perley's History of Salem, Governor Winthrop called a council with Captain Neal of Portsmouth, New Hampshire, to use a bark ship described similarly as the Blessing of the Bay to apprehend the pirate Dixie Bull, but unfavorable weather conditions prevented their pursuit:

-Capt.
-Anthony Dike lived in Salem.
-He was once taken by the pirate Bull, but by some means escaped.
-In his Journal, Governor Winthrop records that Captain Dike, in a bark of thirty tons, was “cast away upon the head of Cape Cod.
-Three were starved to death with the cold; the other two got some fire and so lived there, by such food as they saved, seven weeks, till an Indian found them, &c.”